 If after treatment with the maximal tolerated dose of statin the patient has not achieved the LDL-C goal, a number of other agents are available with varying levels of evidence for clinical benefits.
 These agents include nicotinic acid (niacin), bile acid sequestrants, and ezetimibe and their use is discussed elsewhere.
-(See "Lipid lowering with drugs other than statins and fibrates".)
+(See "Low density lipoprotein cholesterol lowering with drugs other than statins and PCSK9 inhibitors".)

 However, some patients, including young individuals with severe hypercholesterolemia such as occurs in familial hypercholesterolemia, are unable to sufficiently lower their LDL-C to values with the use of these drugs.
 These individuals remain at high risk for cardiovascular events.

 This topic will discuss therapeutic options for these individuals, including low density lipoprotein (LDL) apheresis, lomitapide, mipomersen, as well as a number of procedures that are rarely performed such as partial ileal bypass surgery, liver transplantation, and portocaval shunting.
 Gene therapy is a possible future alternative in selected patients such as those with familial hypercholesterolemia (FH), some of who have a defect in the LDL receptor.
-(See "Inherited disorders of LDL-cholesterol metabolism", section on 'Familial hypercholesterolemia'.)
+(See "Inherited disorders of LDL-cholesterol metabolism other than familial hypercholesterolemia", section on 'Familial combined hyperlipidemia'.)

 - Gordon BR, Stein E, Jones P, Illingworth DR. Indications for low-density lipoprotein apheresis.
 Am J Cardiol 1994; 74:1109.